National Electric Light Association: The electric power industry gets regulated 1907

-Electric Industry Co-operation Campaign 1912

 In September 1912 industry leaders met at the NELA's Association Island (located on Lake Ontario) and agreed to restart J.R.
 Crouse's national public relations campaign as laid out in 1906.
 The new organization, known as the Society for Electrical Development Inc., with an initial budget of $150,000 had its first meeting on October 12 at the offices of the National Electric Light Association.
 A committee led by H.L.
-Doherty from the Association Island meeting setup its bylaws including the twenty board of governors placed in charge that were selected from across the entire electrical industry.
+Doherty from the association Island meeting setup its bylaws including the twenty board of governors placed in charge that were selected from across the entire electrical industry.
 In September 1913, a second meeting chaired by NELA's president J.B.
 McCall known as Camp Co-operation was held.
 Attendees included the head of National City Bank, General Electric, Westinghouse, Western Electric, Senators, academics, patent lawyers and state regulatory commissioners.
 Even Thomas Edison sent a letter in support.
 The four-day retreat's informal settings were similar to the Bohemian Club.
 Twenty prominent speakers from the industry and government spoke including Samuel Insull and J.R.
 Crouse.
 Details of the event were published and circulated to NELA members nationwide.
 There were four "Camp Co-operation" meetings held at Association Island between 1912 and 1920.